Prince-hash-lab/Prince-Hash-Lab/README.md

 <a href="mailto:dynamicprincesaini@gmail.com"><img alt="Gmail" src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" height="25" width="110" /></a>

 ### About Me 🚀
-- 🎓 I'm a junior pursuing my Bachelors in Computer Science & Engineering at Thapar Institute Of Engineering And Technology.
+- 🎓 Senior Computer Science student at Thapar Institute Of Engineering And Technology.
-- 👨‍💻 I am passionate about Software Development.
-I enjoy learning new things.
+- 👨‍💻 Passionate about Software Development.
+Enjoy learning new things.
-- 🌱 I’m currently exploring the world of technology.
+- 🌱 Exploring the world of technology.
 - 👯 Always looking to collaborate on amazing projects!
 - 💬 Feel free to reach out!